deep-security/smartcheck-helm/README.md

 The Helm team have some helpful [guidelines for securing your Helm installation](https://docs.helm.sh/using_helm/#securing-your-helm-installation) as well as [an abbreviated list of best practices](https://docs.helm.sh/using_helm/#best-practices-for-securing-helm-and-tiller) for reference.

 ## Troubleshooting

-### Error: failed to download "smartcheck"

-If you are trying to run `helm install ... smartcheck` and get this error message, you need to be in the folder where you ran the `git clone` command.

-Go to the parent folder of the `smartcheck` folder and try again.

 ### Failed to pull image ... certificate signed by unknown authority